joetanx/ctf/ghost.md

         .output();
 ```

 ### 6.2.
-Getting a reverse shell from Ghost CMS container
+Getting a reverse shell from intranet container

 Let's test the code execution ability on the `scan` API.